Menu

 If your main priority is storing larger bedroom items, oak blanket boxes are often the better choice.
 The open storage space makes oak storage chests more practical for bedding and soft furnishings that do not stack neatly into drawers.

 A chest of drawers is usually better for clothing and smaller everyday items.
-If the main job is storing blankets, spare bedding and linen, an oak blanket box is the more suitable option.
+If the main job is storing blankets, spare bedding and linen, a blanket box is the more suitable option.

 If you are buying for this position, it is worth checking the width you can comfortably allow for.
 The right oak storage chest should add storage without making the space around the bed feel tighter than it needs to, particularly alongside beds and bedside tables.